core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ## Informative Response Parameters Registry {#iana-informative-response-params}

-This document establishes the "Informative Response Parameters" registry.
-The registry has been created to use the "Expert Review Required" registration procedure {{RFC8126}}.
+This document establishes the "Informative Response Parameters" registry within the "Constrained RESTful Environments (CoRE) Parameters" registry group.
+The registry has been created to use the "Expert Review" registration procedure {{RFC8126}}.
 Expert review guidelines are provided in {{iana-review}}.

 The columns of this registry are: